cristinahyunah/cristinahyunah/README.md

 My name is **Cristina Hyun Ah**

+In search of acquiring knowledge, Always open to new challenges and ready to face changes

+💬
+- 📍 Brazil

+- 💻 Game Design Student

+- 👩🏻‍🎨 illustrator

-🌱 I’m currently learning C#
+- 🌱 I’m currently learning C#